quangnamng/openraveros/README.md

 # Installation of ROS and OpenRAVE for Robotics
+This is based on the Open-source Robotics course which is available [here](https://osrobotics.org/osr/).

+IMPORTANCE:
-Below is the instruction for Ubuntu 16.04 Xenial Xerus.
+* Below is the instruction for Ubuntu 16.04 Xenial Xerus.
-For Ubuntu 18.04 Bionic Beaver, replace `kinetic` by `melodic` when necessary unless otherwise stated.
+* For Ubuntu 18.04 Bionic Beaver, replace `kinetic` by `melodic` when necessary unless otherwise stated.
-This instruction may not work for Ubuntu 20.04 and above.
+* This instruction may not work for Ubuntu 20.04 and above.
+* Please read the comments at every step.

 ## Basic tools
 ```